Alok7899/Adventure-Alok/README.md

 # Adventure-Alok
-This is my first repositry project.
+This is my first repository project.